Ironmouse: Career

+Growth, VShojo membership (2020–2025)

 Amid a growth trend for streamers in general, and especially VTubers, Ironmouse's audience on Twitch began to see increases over 2020 and 2021.
 The increasing revenue from her streams also allowed her to afford higher-quality health care.
 In turn, improvements to her condition enabled her to perform longer streams on a more regular basis.
 In November 2020, Ironmouse was announced as one of the charter members of VShojo, a new U.S.-based agency of English-language VTubers, joining other streamers and personalities such as Nyanners and Projekt Melody.

-She has also frequently collaborated with Welsh YouTuber CDawgVA, and has occasionally hosted a talk show—Speak of the Devil—which features various guests.
+Ironmouse is known for her frequent collaborations with Welsh YouTuber CDawgVA; he had learned of VTubers via Gigguk—one of his colleagues on the Trash Taste podcast.
+After watching an Ironmouse stream on Twitch out of curiosity and finding her to be "really funny", CDawgVA brought her up during a Trash Taste episode with Hololive English member Mori Calliope as a guest.
+The acknowledgement led to interest from Ironmouse, who had been also been following CDawgVA's own streams.
+Her involvement began with a voice cameo in one of his videos, and later collaborative streams; CDawgVA described himself in an interview with Dexerto as the "straight man" to Ironmouse's "chaotic" personality, while Ironmouse has considered him "genuine".

-In February 2022, Ironmouse held a subathon event, a nonstop stream in which a countdown clock was extended whenever viewers purchased paid subscriptions or otherwise make donations to the channel.
+In February 2022, Ironmouse held a subathon event, a nonstop stream in which a countdown clock was extended whenever viewers purchased paid subscriptions or otherwise made donations to the channel.
 The stream remained online even when she was asleep, during which other content, such as videos, and appearances by her friends and other guests, were featured.
 Over the course of the event, which ran for a total of 31 days through March 7, 2022, Ironmouse became the most-subscribed to female streamer on Twitch, and had the largest number of active subscribers of all Twitch channels at the time (although short of an overall record set by Ludwig during a similar event he held in 2021), with nearly 172,000 subscribers in total by the end of the event.
+Ironmouse has occasionally hosted a talk show—Speak of the Devil—which features various guests.

 According to data from StreamElements and Rainmaker, Ironmouse was the eighth-most watched streamer on Twitch during the month of February 2022—marking the first time that a VTuber had made their monthly top 10.
 Discussing the event, Ironmouse felt that it was "the only time I didn't feel lonely because I felt like I had somebody there all the time.
 It was the least lonely I've ever felt in a long time."
+In March 2022, she was nominated for Best VTuber at The Streamer Awards.